Carmen Blubaugh (cblubau at clemson.edu)

 MS, Environmental Science, Indiana University (2010)

 Nick is a PhD student in the Blubaugh Lab, and he came to us in August 2019 after finishing an MS at Iowa State University where he studied native bee community responses to prescribed fire and sustainable pasture management.
 Nick will examine costs and benefits of weed diversity in agroecosystems, focusing on functional traits of non-crop plants that promote conservation biological control while protecting crop yields.

-Andrew is a Plant and Environmental Sciences major at Clemson, and took Dr. Blubaugh’s Integrated Pest Management course in spring 2018.
+Andrew is a Plant and Environmental Sciences major at Clemson, and took Dr. Blubaugh’s IPM course in spring 2018.
 Andrew’s measuring weed seed predation services and examining beneficial insect communities over a gradient of weed management intensity.

 Annie is an Environmental and Natural Resources Management major, and joined us for a research internship this summer through Clemson’s EUREKA program, and examined effects of structural habitat complexity on seed consumption by small mammals, fire ants, and native insect granivores.

 Although she’s very bad at following instructions, Rosie is an occasional field assistant and a placeholder for future amazing students!
 We’re currently recruiting students, so please check out my mentoring page if you’re interested in joining the lab.